edouardfouche/DataGenerator/README.md

 ## Quick Start

-The framework can either be used from the Commandline or inside Scala code.
+The framework can either be used from the an external command line or embedded into other Scala projects.

-## Commandline usage
+## Command line usage

 ### Build it and run it